2023 Arnold Clark Cup squads

 This article lists the squads for the 2023 Arnold Clark Cup, the second edition of the Arnold Clark Cup.
-The cup consisted of a series of friendly games, and will be held in England from 16 to 22 February 2023.
+The cup consisted of a series of friendly games, and were held in England from 16 to 22 February 2023.
 The four national teams involved in the tournament could register a maximum of 26 players.

 The age listed for each player is on 16 February 2023, the first day of the tournament.
 The numbers of caps and goals listed for each player do not include any matches played after the start of tournament.
 The club listed is the club for which the player last played a competitive match prior to the tournament.
 The nationality for each club reflects the national association (not the league) to which the club is affiliated.
 A flag is included for coaches that are of a different nationality than their own national team.